 All the usual responses to a major branding makeover.
 But now, since the “rationale” for the new logo is circulating on the web, the debate has taken on a viral life of its own.

-The 27-page design brief entitled “Breathtaking” reads like a scientific white paper loaded with marketingese and unprecedented levels of highly creative BS.
+The 27-page design brief for the Pepsi logo redesign entitled “Breathtaking” reads like a scientific white paper loaded with marketingese and unprecedented levels of highly creative BS.
 In fact, Fast Company Magazine called it branding lunacy…

 “Every page of this document is more ridiculous than the last ending with a pseudo-scientific explanation of how Pepsi’s new branding identity will manifest it’s own gravitational pull.”